Socialist realism in Poland: Literature

-Socialist realism was a political doctrine enforced in Poland by the Soviet-sponsored communists government soon after the end of World War II and the Soviet takeover of the country.
-It was a considerably short period in the history of Polish literature marked by public fear caused by the gross abuses of power by state security forces.
-The policy was introduced during the Polish Writers Association's 4th Congress, which took place in Szczecin from 20th to 22 January 1949.
+Socialist realism was a considerably short period in the history of Polish literature marked by public fear caused by the gross abuses of power by state security forces.
+The policy was introduced during the Polish Writers' Union's 4th Congress, which took place in Szczecin from 20th to 22 January 1949.
+Leon Kruczkowski became the president of the union, and Jarosław Iwaszkiewicz and Ewa Szelburg-Zarembina were vice-presidents.
+Many poets and writers of famous names were involved in praising the construction of socialism: Jerzy Andrzejewski, Tadeusz Borowski, Władysław Broniewski, Mieczysław Jastrun, Tadeusz Konwicki, Stanisław Jerzy Lec, Sławomir Mrożek, Zofia Nałkowska, Igor Newerly, Julian Przyboś, Jerzy Putrament, Wisława Szymborska, Julian Tuwim, Adam Ważyk and Stanisław Wygodzki.
+The center of the socialist realist literary circles was the weekly "kuźnica", managed since 1949 by Paweł Hoffman.
 From this point until the end of Stalinism in the People's Republic, Socialist realism was an official cultural policy of the country.
 Writers and poets created works glorifying Joseph Stalin, the Communist doctrine, and the Polish United Workers' Party.
 Following Stalin's death, there were some critical opinions expressed about such literature, but Socialist realism was still being practised until the 1956 Polish October, when the policy was finally abandoned.

-Authors

 During Stalinism there were no independent publishers or newspapers.
 Writers and poets had to write books compatible with the official doctrine or they were denied publication.
 There were some authors like Zbigniew Herbert who didn't want to glorify communism, so they were absent from cultural life.
 Others were blacklisted.
 But most of writers and poets obeyed the government's new cultural policies and were willing to describe the People's Republic of Poland as a land of happiness and freedom living under the benign dispensations of the Communist Party.